-All furnaces must be dried out every day.
+All outdoor wood stoves must be dried out every day.
 Why?
 Because wood fuel is very high in moisture.
-Even the most well-seasoned wood contains about 20%moisture and that is a lot of water.
+Even the most well-seasoned wood contains about 20% moisture and that is a lot of water.

 This moisture will create creosote; it will also drip off your chimney cap and stain your roof.